mboujonnier/TensorFlow-RPi-Examples/linear_regression_multivar/README.md

 ### Linear Regression example

-This folder contains a normalized multi-variables Linear Regression example usign a Gradient Descent
+This folder contains a normalized multi-variables Linear Regression example using a Gradient Descent

 #### Prerequisistes